akinteldev/research/README.md

 Reports are organized by publication year and volume.

 ### 2026

-**The Agreeable Machine: How Artificial Intelligence Learned to Lie, Flatter, and Pass the Test** An analysis of autonomous offensive operations, identity-plane exploitation, prompt injection, and the commercialization of AI-as-a-service platforms.
+#### The Agreeable Machine: How Artificial Intelligence Learned to Lie, Flatter, and Pass the Test

 - **Publication:** [Amazon](https://www.amazon.com/dp/<ID>)
 - **Archive:** [View Research Reports](./reports/2026-01-The-Agreeable-Machine/)